Book Danny Dechi for your next event: email@example.com

 Danny Dechi’s stand-up comedy has been described as “Woody Allen doing vaudeville”.
-His humor, most often directed at himself, is a quirky combination of clean comedy & a unique #2 pencil musical act.
+His humor, most often directed at himself, is a hilarious combination of clean comedy & a unique #2 pencil musical act.

 Danny arrived to the Bay Area from Argentina when he was only 6 years old.
 (My grandfather moved to Argentina because he heard America is a land of opportunity.
 Unfortunately, he had the wrong America.)
 The experience of growing up in San Francisco has warped him forever – he’s been an enthusiastic element of San Francisco’s weird and wonderful entertainment scene, including performing for the celebrated Annual San Francisco Comedy Day in 2011.

 His Blinky the Rock God character showed up at open mics, the comedy stages and underground theater (Popcorn Anti-Theater), and soon Danny was performing (as Blinky, himself & Howard Stone’s Show One Man Orchestra) all over the Bay area several times per week, including such classic comedy clubs as Punchline, Purple Onion, Rooster T. Feathers, Throckmorton Theatre, and the up-and-coming-ones, such as the San Francisco Tommy T’s club and The Comedy Station.